URL Encode / Decode

 What characters get encoded?

-All characters that are not unreserved in URL syntax are encoded.
-Unreserved characters — letters, digits, hyphens, underscores, dots and tildes — are left unchanged.
+All characters that are not unreserved in URL syntax are percent-encoded.
+Unreserved characters — letters A-Z, digits 0-9, hyphens, underscores, dots and tildes — are left unchanged.
 Spaces become %20, & becomes %26, and so on.

 Should I encode an entire URL or just part of it?

-You should encode individual components, not the full URL.
-Encoding the entire URL including its slashes and colons would break its structure.
-Encode individual query parameter values and path segments.
+You should encode individual components — query parameter values, path segments — not the full URL.
+Encoding the entire URL including its slashes, colons and question marks would break its structure.

 What is the difference between encodeURI and encodeURIComponent?

-encodeURI encodes a full URL and leaves structural characters like / and ? intact. encodeURIComponent encodes a single component and encodes everything including structural characters.
-This tool uses encodeURIComponent, which is correct for encoding parameter values.
+encodeURI encodes a full URL and leaves structural characters like /, ? and : intact. encodeURIComponent encodes a single URL component and encodes everything including structural characters.
+This tool uses encodeURIComponent, which is the correct choice for encoding individual parameter values.